studiomitte/slide-menu/README.md

 npm install smdm-slide-menu
 ```

-Now import `dist/slide-menu.js` and `dist/slide-menu.css` in your bundler or build system of choice or use a 1998 `<script>` and `<link>` tag.
+Now `import 'smdm-slide-menu/dist/slide-menu'` and `import 'smdm-slide-menu/dist/slide-menu.css'` in your bundler or build system of choice or use a 1998 `<script>` and `<link>` tag.
 Afterwards `SlideMenu` will be available in the global namespace (`window.SlideMenu`).

-To keep the bundle size small (17 kB vs. 22 kB) Internet Explorer 11 is not supported out of the box.
+To keep the bundle size small Internet Explorer 11 is not supported out of the box.
 If you need to support Internet Explorer 11 use `dist/slide-menu.ie.js` instead.

 ## Usage
-All you need is the traditional CSS menu HTML markup and a wrapper with the class `slide-menu`.
+All you need is the traditional menu HTML markup and a wrapper with the class `slide-menu`.
 Menus can be nested endlessly to create the desired hierarchy.
-If you wish to programmatically control the menu, you should also set an ID to be able to use the API (see below).
+If you wish to programmatically control the menu, you should also set IDs to be able to use the API (see below).

 **Example**